-In fact, sustainability and concern for the environment is something on the mind of most Australians.
+In fact, sustainability and concern for the environment is something on the many of most Australians.
 In a recent poll, 6 in 10 of us agreed that long-term climate change was as profound a crisis as COVID-19.

 Being an environmentally-minded food service professional should be seen as an opportunity rather than an operational burden.
 Plus, if you don’t want to make every change overnight, you can do so gradually.

-In today’s post, we’ll be sharing ideas on a few areas that could have an impact on your footprint including how you use energy and water, reviewing suppliers of coffee, food and your furniture, and exploring how you deal with waste and encourage sustainable customer behaviour.
+In today’s post, we’ll be sharing ideas on a few areas that could have an impact on your footprint including how you use energy and water, reviewing suppliers of sustainable coffee, food and your furniture, and exploring how you deal with waste and encourage sustainable customer behaviour.

 Energy and water

 There are several things, big and small, that you can do to decrease your cafe's resource consumption and save on energy and water - helpful for the environment and your cafe's profits.

 Selecting sustainable furniture and decor doesn't need to be all or nothing.
 In fact, overhauling your entire cafe and installing new interior and exterior furniture is just the opposite of sustainable!
 Instead, make the conscious choice to choose more sustainable fittings from this point onwards.
 Think about: